valeriehayes/tango/README.md

 # tango
-start of a simple employee management app
+Start of a simple employee management app.
+This is a rewrite in node.js from php.